Posted on

 Both of these bills carved out numerous exemptions to the ABC test, allowing more workers to be classified as independent contractors in certain industries where it was customary, such as the music recording business in Los Angeles or in law firms.

-Companies who misclassify their workers by labeling them as independent contractors, but treating them as employees, can face a lawsuit.
-Workers who have been misclassified can file a wage and hour lawsuit and recover compensation for the benefits that they were entitled to receive.
+Companies who misclassify you by labeling you as an independent contractor, but treating you as an employee, can face legal action.
+If you have been misclassified, you can file a wage and hour lawsuit and recover compensation for the benefits that you were entitled to receive.
 This includes:

 - unpaid overtime,